tc39/notes/meetings/2023-09/september-27.md

 JHD: In what way?
 You could still call the singular method and get it regardless.
 It’s just the enumeration regard.
 That’s my understanding, at any rate.
 Is that it’s -- it would disappear from the iterator, but not stop being accessible from the singular method.
 All intrinsics would still be accessible that way.
-But if that’s -- yeah, that’s my understanding.
+But that’s my understanding.

 SYG: Just clarifying, I didn’t understand the distinction.
 The distinction is there’s the enumerator -- sorry, the iterator that enumerates all the hidden intrinsics or some set of